Bachelor of Science Degree in Accounting

 • Apply the Generally Accepted Accounting Principles (GAAP) to business applications.

-Graduate Yemeli Marin discusses how earning her accounting degree at Purdue Global enabled her to study on her own time while caring for her children and working a full-time job.
+Graduate discusses how earning Purdue Global’s accounting degree let her study on her own time while caring for her children and working full time.

 Purdue Global Is Accredited by the Higher Learning Commission